How to Plan a Cheap Trip to Queenstown

 Plan your budget by using NZ Travel Budget: How Much Does a Trip to New Zealand Cost?

 Free Activities in Queenstown

 Popular short walks include Queenstown Hill (2h30mins return) and the Tiki Trail to Bob’s Peak (one hour-oneway), both taking you to two different scenic vantage points overlooking the town and Lake Wakatipu.
 For something more relaxing, try the Frankton Walkway along the shores of Lake Wakatipu.
 The track might be three hours long oneway, but most just like to turn around when they’ve had enough.
 Finally, for an epic adventure, do the Ben Lomond Track (6-8 hours return), which rewards hikers with panoramic mountain and lake views.
-Learn more about these walks and their locations in the 16 Free & Cheap Things to Do in Queenstown.
+Learn more about these walks and their locations in the 15 Best Walks in Queenstown.